CourseReps/ECEN452-SP18/Students/StevenYeh/Lab11/README.md

 How do the three materials measured compare to expectations?<br>
 Ans:<br>
-After look up the dielectric constant values of the three material, we found the plexiglass should be 2.6 @ 3 GHz, paper is around 2.2~3.1 and air is 1.
-The measured dielectric constant of the cardboard is a little lower than the expected value; otherwise other materials are very close to the expecation.<br>
+After look up the dielectric constant values of the three materials, we found the plexiglass should be 2.6 @ 3 GHz, paper is around 2.2~3.1 and air is 1.
+The measured dielectric constant of the cardboard is a little bit lower than the expected value; otherwise other materials are very close to the expecation.<br>

 How could we improve the calibration process to get more accurate results?<br>
 Ans:<br>
-Methods like diminish the multi-path reflection, horn antennas fixed alignment and a good material holder will help increase the measurement accuracy.<br>
+Methods like diminish the multi-path reflection, horn antennas fixed alignment and a good material holder will help increase the accuracy.<br>